jhildenbiddle/css-vars-ponyfill/README.md

 - Arguments:
   1. **cssText**: A `string` of CSS text from `node` and `url`

-Callback after all CSS has been processed and legacy-compatible CSS has been generated, but *before* the legacy CSS has been appended to the DOM (optional).
+Callback after all CSS has been processed and legacy-compatible CSS has been generated, but *before* the legacy CSS has been appended to the DOM.
 Allows modifying the CSS data by returning any `string` value (or `false` to skip) before [options.onComplete](#optionsoncomplete) is triggered.

 **Example**